Hands on: Hands on: iPhone 11 Pro Max review

 The key question is how this power translates to a long gaming session - Apple is confident it can keep things trucking along for the entire time, but let’s find out how that affects the power levels over a longer session.

 In terms of battery life, Apple is touting the capabilities of the A13 Bionic chipset to extend the time between charges.
-It’s claiming a five hours increase in lifetime compared to the iPhone XS Max of last year, and is also - finally - bundling a fast charger in the box.
+It’s claiming a five hours increase in lifetime compared to the iPhone XS Max from 12 months prior, and is also - finally - bundling a fast charger in the box.

 There’s no reverse wireless charging on offer here - it was oft-rumored in the build-up to the iPhone launch, but it seems that Apple couldn’t make the functionality work as it wanted.